 He is a young performer who looks like no one else.
-It’s just him, with a style that is giving a lot to talk about and imitate.
+It's just him, with a style that is giving a lot to talk about and emulate.
 Surely we will know more about him in the future and history will remember him, because he has a lot to give.

 Ichika Mo is life, passion, technique and has an impressive style that hardly has any analogues.

 Daniele Gottardo has an impressive technique and masters almost any musical genre.
 He already has a name and is recognized by Steve Vai as his new favorite guitarist.